Teach Spectacular Science Home

 Description:

-Bring the powerful science of hurricanes to life in your classroom with this hands-on Hurricane Tracking Lab!
-Students will explore the dynamic forces behind these massive storms by analyzing real-world weather data from the 1928 Okeechobee Hurricane, which passed directly over San Juan, Puerto Rico.
+Bring the science of hurricanes to life in your classroom with this hands-on Hurricane Tracking Lab that gets students thinking like real meteorologists.
+Instead of just reading about storms, students analyze authentic weather data from the historic 1928 Okeechobee Hurricane as it moves through San Juan, Puerto Rico.

 Why You’ll Love This Lab: